jameshfisher/jameshfisher.com/_posts/2017-03-29-video-mobile-prevent-autoplay.md

 ---
-title: "How to prevent autoplay on mobile"
+title: How to prevent autoplay on mobile
+justification: >-
-justification: "The vidr.io promo video autoplays when loading the page, but this is inapprops on mobile"
+  The vidr.io promo video autoplays when loading the page, but this is inapprops on mobile
+tags: []
 ---

 Look at [framer.com](https://framer.com/) on desktop: the promo video autoplays.
 Look at it on mobile: it embeds as an ordinary YouTube video, with a manual play button.
 The behavior is different because video autoplay on mobile is much more annoying: video takes a big bite into your mobile data usage.